uvl-robotics/uvl-rfid-scanner-bluetooth-protocol-reference-app/README.md

 ## <span id="notfound">`NOTFOUND` keyword</span>
 If a `COUNT` is requested, and more labes are scanned, the latter labes are dismissed.
-If a `DURATION` is also provided and by the time it ends less labes are scanned then requested, the missing labesl are represented in a response by a `NOTFOUND` keyword:
+If a `DURATION` is also provided and by the time it ends less labes are scanned then requested the missing labesl are represented in a response by a `NOTFOUND` keyword:
 ```
 AT+SCAN?COUNT=3&DURATION=1000
 1,300833B2DDD9014000000032,1,-57.6,0,0,1